 To facilitate your learning and preparation for the course, it is recommended that you purchase a mobilization belt, contact pad, and Brian Mulligan’s 7th edition textbook.
 Other tools to facilitate learning include video tutorials of the techniques presented in the courses.
 Click the product links below for information and purchase.

-Queretaro, Mexico – Mulligan Concept™ Lower Quarter Course
+Queretaro, Mexico – The Mulligan Concept™ Lower Quadrant Course

 May 14, 2022 @ 8:00 am – May 15, 2022 @ 4:30 pm PST

 Spinal and Peripheral Manual Therapy Treatment Techniques For Lower Quarter

 This two-day course will present the Mulligan approach to manual therapy for the lumbar spine, sacroiliac joint as well as for the lower extremity.

 - Course will be taught in English with Spanish interpreter